Akasaka Station (Fukuoka)

 Akasaka Station (赤坂駅, Akasaka-eki) is a railway station in Chūō-ku, Fukuoka in Japan.
-Its station symbol is a track and field athlete in red be looks like "ア" which is Akasaka's initials, in connection with the annual Fukuoka Marathon, which starts and finishes at Heiwadai Athletic Stadium, located 600 m from this station.
+Its station symbol is a track and field athlete in red that looks like "ア" which is Akasaka's initials, in connection with the annual Fukuoka Marathon, which starts and finishes at Heiwadai Athletic Stadium, located 600 m from this station.

 Lines

-Akasaka Station is served by the Fukuoka City Subway Kūkō Line.
+Akasaka Station is served by the Fukuoka City Subway Airport Line.